HomeLatest NewsDefenceAmid growing tensions with China and Russia, US defence budget swells to $768 billion

 Those plans include provisions that restrict the use of funds to transfer or release individuals detained at the Guantanamo Bay detention centre, which the Biden administration is moving to close.

-The law also has provisions barring goods produced by forced Uyghur labour in China from entering the US, and it begins to layout plans for the new Global War on Terror Memorial, which would be the latest addition to the National Mall.
+The law also has provisions barring goods produced by forced Uyghur in China from entering the US, and it begins to layout plans for the new Global War on Terror Memorial, which would be the latest addition to the National Mall.

 Get the day's headlines from Tech Observer straight in your inbox